rutgerkok/BlockLocker/README.md

 Current features:

 * Locks chests, furnaces, doors and a few other containers using the familiar `[Private]` and `[More Users]` signs.
+* You can change which block types can be protected.
 * UUIDs are saved to hidden hover text data on the sign, never visible for users.
 * Automatically looks up UUIDs for signs from Lockette and Deadbolt when they are read.
 * All messages can be translated.